Corruption in Zimbabwe: Anti-corruption efforts

 The Zimbabwean Anti-Corruption Commission (ACC) was established after the passing of the Anti-Corruption Commission Bill in June 2004.

-The Commission is a signatory to the Southern Africa Development Community (SADC) Protocol as well as the African Union (AU) and United Nations Convention on Anti-Corruption.
+The Commission is a signatory to the Southern Africa Development Community (SADC) Protocol as well as the African Union (AU) and the United Nations Convention on Anti-Corruption.
 However, according to a 2009 report by Global Integrity, the Commission is highly inefficient and “has very little authority to take steps aimed at stopping corruption in Zimbabwe”.
 Out of 147 corruption cases reviewed by the Commission in 2006, only four were completed.
 The ACC is currently chaired by Denfor Chirindo, who was appointed on 1 September 2011.

-List Of Corruption Scandals In Zimbabwe
+List of corruption scandals

 Here is a list of reported corruption scandals in Zimbabwe since 1980: